Creepy Graves and the Stories Behind Them

-There is something fascinating about old creepy graves and tombstones with epitaphs that freeze strange messages into time.
-Even more interesting are the histories associated with the people in those graves – histories with enough details to wildly spark our curiosity and imagination.
-We’ve compiled ten great examples of some of the most disturbing and creepy graves.
+Cemeteries are mysterious places full of paranormal reports, but old creepy graves and tombstones with strange epitaphs frozen in time are the main attraction here.
+The stories behind the people in those graves wildly spark our curiosity and imagination.
+We’ve compiled ten bizarre tales of some of the most disturbing and creepy graves, plus watch the video for 5 bizarre graves.

 1. Kitty Jay or Jay’s Grave